softchris/golang-book/01-basics/07-functions/README.md

 ## The anatomy of a function

 A function consists of various parts.
-By incorporating all these parts you ensure you have a reusable piece of code you can use in many places.
+By incorporating all these parts, you ensure you have a reusable piece of code you can use in many places.

-Here's the parts you need to care about:
+Here are the parts you need to care about:

 - `func`, the keyword `func`.
 - **parameters**, 0 to many parameters
-- **a function body**, i.e statements that says what the function does
+- **a function body**, i.e. statements that say what the function does.
-- **a return construct**, if the function returns something
+- **a return construct**, if the function returns something.

 Here's an example: